Sense of Self Podcast Episode

 Looking at the things that you’re doing because of others’ expectations will be different for everyone.

-But you may find that you can carve out some time and mental energy for yourself when you get rid of some of the “shoulds” that you’re attaching to motherhood.
+But you may find that you can carve out some time, energy, and mental space for yourself when you get rid of some of the “shoulds” that you’re attaching to motherhood.
 You can find new ways of doing things that work for you and your family.

 As you do that, you might have to work to free yourself from the guilt that often plagues you when you fall short of what you think other people want from you.
 Again, it’s time to detach your worth from others’ opinions of you.

 I know, easier said than done.
-It’s a process.
+It’s a tricky transition.
 (I’d love to help.)

-And this is maybe obvious, but it’s crucial that you prioritize yourself too.
+And this is maybe obvious, but it’s crucial that you prioritize yourself too, mama.
 Remember, it doesn’t have to be either your or your family.
 It can and must be both.

 When you take time to do things that matter to you, you will be a better mom.